-GitHub pages is a very popular way to host static websites (especially those built with Jekyll), but its advantages are not obvious or appealing compared to Netlify.
-We recommend you to consider Netlify + Hugo due to these reasons:
+GitHub Pages (https://pages.github.com) is a very popular way to host static websites (especially those built with Jekyll), but its advantages are not obvious or appealing compared to Netlify.
+We recommend that you consider Netlify + Hugo due to these reasons:

-Redirecting URLs is awkward with GitHub pages but much more straightforward with Netlify.25 This is important especially when you have an old website that you want to migrate to Hugo; some links may be broken, in which case you can easily redirect them with Netlify.
+Redirecting URLs is awkward with GitHub Pages but much more straightforward with Netlify.31 This is important especially when you have an old website that you want to migrate to Hugo; some links may be broken, in which case you can easily redirect them with Netlify.

-Basically Netlify can do everything that GitHub pages can, but there is still one little missing feature, which is closely tied to GitHub itself.
-That is GitHub Project Pages.
+Basically, Netlify can do everything that GitHub Pages can, but there is still one little missing feature, which is closely tied to GitHub itself, which is GitHub Project Pages.
 This feature allows you to have project websites in separate repositories, e.g., you may have two independent websites

 https://username.github.io/proj-b/, corresponding to GitHub repositories